Confluence of algebraic rewriting systems: Confluence of algebraic polygraphs modulo

-\begin{theorem} Let $\Pr=(P,Q,R,S)$ be an algebraic polygraph modulo having a positive confluent strategy $\sigma$.
-If $\PRP$ is quasi-terminating, then an algebraic rewriting system on $\Pr$ is locally confluent if and only if its critical branchings are confluent. \end{theorem}
+\begin{theorem} Let $\Pr=(\poly{P},Q,R,S)$ be an algebraic polygraph modulo with a positive confluent strategy $\sigma$.
+If $\PRP$ is quasi-terminating, then an algebraic rewriting system on $\Pr$ is locally confluent if, and only if, its critical branchings are confluent. \end{theorem}

-As an immediate consequence, we deduce the following usual critical branching lemma. \begin{corollary} Let $\Pr$ be an algebraic polygraph modulo with a full positive strategy.
-Any algebraic rewriting system on $\Pr$ is locally confluent if and only if all its critical branchings are confluent. \end{corollary}
+As an immediate consequence, we deduce the following critical branching lemma for algebraic polygraphs modulo. \begin{corollary} Let $\Pr$ be an algebraic polygraph modulo with a full positive strategy.
+Every algebraic rewriting system on $\Pr$ is locally confluent if, and only if, all its critical branchings are confluent. \end{corollary}